unjs/unstorage/README.md

 ### `mongodb`

-⚠️ Due to its dependency on the `mongodb` package. this driver is currently not compatible with edge workers like Cloudflare Workers or Vercel Edge Functions.

-Store data in a MongoDB [mongodb](https://www.npmjs.com/package/mongodb).
+Store data in a MongoDB [mongodb](https://www.npmjs.com/package/mongodb) using [Node.js mongodb package](https://www.npmjs.com/package/mongodb)

 This driver stores KV information in a MongoDB collection with a separate document for each key value pair.